 Animal Welfare and Protection

 We depend upon and appreciate your assistance in reporting cases of animal cruelty.
-When such cases are reported, it becomes possible to help those who cannot help themselves.

 How do I report a case of animal cruelty or neglect?

 Please call the SPCA’s main line, 726-0301, and choose option “0”.
 An operator from our 24-hour message service will take details of your complaint and notify the appropriate person.
 Your call may remain anonymous if preferred and all information reported will be kept confidential.

 Please provide the operator with a description of the animal, the address of the residence in questions and as many details about the owner and the animal’s situation as possible.